stevanus-christopel/unify-website/src/content/components/tickers/design.md

-**Tickers** provide short, timely, and relevant information about important things that will happen in our system
+**Tickers** provide short, timely, and relevant information about important things that will happen in our system.

 ## Usage
 <div data-insert-component="ImageGrid">